jackgoffinet/poe-vae/README.md

 # PoE VAE

-## product of experts variational autoencoders for multimodal data
+## Product of experts variational autoencoders for multimodal data

 This repo contains code for quickly and easily implementing multimodal variational autoencoders (VAEs).